Money

 Some ‘Basic Accident Only’ Hospital policies only meet the minimum legal requirements and cover little more than public hospital care as a private patient.
 ‘Basic Plus’ policies may expand coverage to treatments like gastrointestinal endoscopy and tonsils, adenoids and grommets.

-A cheaper monthly premium might hide high excesses or exclusions that leave you out of pocket when you need treatment.
+Cheaper monthly health insurance costs might hide high excesses or exclusions that leave you out of pocket when you need treatment.
 Read the Product Disclosure Statement (PDS) or speak to health insurance consultants to always check what’s included, what’s excluded, and whether your preferred hospitals or doctors are covered.
+The aim is to get the best health insurance policy for you overall at the cheapest price.

 Policies labelled ‘Basic Plus’ often include more common treatments while still being relatively affordable.
 These can be a smart middle ground if you want cover that’s not bare bones but still budget-conscious.